 When I suddenly have to write all night long and just barely make my deadlines, I am in trouble of losing my passion and I check myself at that moment.
 If I forget a deadline and barely make it, I recognize that for what it is: a huge sign that I’m tired and I’m in danger of starting down that road again.

-Read Also: How To Better Handle Writing Deadlines
+How to Handle Writing Deadlines

 4. Getting Easily Distracted